Skip to main content

 What types of foods do you provide?

-Food pantry clients will have access, when possible, to food and information that fits their cultural and dietary preferences, and health needs.
+Food pantry patrons will have access, when possible, to food and information that fits their cultural and dietary preferences, and health needs.
 We focus on offering fresh, frozen, and shelf-stable healthy food, as well as local produce.

 Who do the pantries serve?